craic/pi_power/README.md

 ![Status LEDs - schematic](/images/pi_power_schematic_3.png)

-If you do you will want to edit the pi_power_leds.py and comment/uncomment the relevant lines - see the comments in the code.
+If you do this you will want to edit the pi_power_leds.py and comment/uncomment the relevant lines - see the comments in the code.

+Note the breadboard diagram shows two individual LEDs in this 'common cathode' arrangement.